bypirob/airo/README.md

 **Effortless deployment for your side-projects**.

-Airo simplifies deploying your side-projects to a self-hosted server using Docker, Docker Compose, SSH and Caddyfile.
+Airo simplifies deploying your side-projects from your local computer to a self-hosted server using Docker, Docker Compose, SSH and Caddyfile.

 Airo helps you focus on building your product, not managing infrastructure.
-Kubernetes or a CI/CD pipeline are cool, but sometimes I just want to keep things simple.
+Kubernetes or a CI/CD pipeline are cool, but sometimes I just want to keep things simple in a single server.

 ## Key features